top of page

 Chiropractic care care be preventative

-A 2021 research study on boxers showed that puppies adjusted 1x/month had significantly less signs of spinal arthritis on xray at 1 year of age when compared to controls.
+A 2021 study on Boxer puppies found that those adjusted once per month had significantly less spinal arthritis by one year of age compared to controls.

 In Summary